-On April 18, legislation that would create a Lesbian, Gay, and Bi-Sexual and Transgender (LGBT) Bill of Rights for long-term care facility residents will be heard in the Senate Judiciary Committee.
+On March 28, legislation that would create a Lesbian, Gay, and Bi-Sexual and Transgender (LGBT) Bill of Rights for long-term care facility residents will be heard in the Senate Human Services Committee.

 SB 219 (Weiner, D-San Francisco) aims to address the rights of LGBT residents in long-term care facilities, and prohibits the facility from taking specified actions based on a person’s sexual orientation, gender identity, gender expression or human immunodeficiency virus (HIV) status.

-LeadingAge California has been working diligently with the author’s office to secure an amendment that would eliminate the private right of action from the legislation.
-Our organization has long championed the right of freedom of discrimination based on sexual orientation or gender identity, but we remain concerned about the legal impacts this bill may create for our members.
+LeadingAge California has been working with the author’s office to secure an amendment that would eliminate the private right of action from the legislation.
 At this time, we are opposed to SB 219 unless it is amended to remove the private right of action.

-If the legislation gets out of the Senate Judiciary Committee, it will be heard next in the Senate Appropriations Committee.
+If the legislation gets out of the Senate Human Services Committee, it will be heard next in the Senate Judiciary Committee.